 - change in the appearance of the face

 - biting of the inner cheeks or tongue on a regular basis

 - uneasy chewing or biting

 - breathing through the mouth instead of the nose

 Every case of malocclusion is treated differently.
 If your teeth are overcrowded, your orthodontist may suggest removing a tooth or teeth.
 Some malocclusion cases may require reshaping, bonding (gluing) or capping of teeth, while others may require undergoing surgery to reshape or shorten the jaw.
 Among others, braces to align and correct the position of the teeth is another common treatment of malocclusion.

 For a treatment to be successful, an appropriate diagnosis of the problem is essential — and that’s exactly what we do.
 If you have malocclusion, your Arlington Heights orthodontist will diagnose the type, determine if you need braces or not, and then choose a treatment plan for you accordingly.

 At Orthodontic Experts in Arlington Heights, we offer multiple braces options for our patients who may have different needs and preferences.
 We offer traditional metal braces that are ideal for correcting crooked and crowded teeth, a misaligned bite and jaw problems.
 This type of braces is widespread and can be customized with colored elastics (now that is fun!).

 Want to speak with an expert?
 This is your chance — we offer complimentary consultations!
-To discuss your case of malocclusion or to find out more about metal braces, ceramic braces, lingual braces and Invisalign, visit us at www.orthodonticexperts.com.
-Our customer-friendly and diverse staff speaks English, Spanish, Ukrainian, Russian, Polish, Urdu and Hindi languages, so feel free to get in touch with us at (847) 749-4340.
+To discuss your case of malocclusion or to find out more about metal braces, ceramic braces, lingual braces, and Invisalign, visit us at www.orthodonticexperts.com.
+Our customer-friendly and diverse staff speak English, Spanish, Ukrainian, Russian, Polish, Urdu and Hindi languages, so feel free to get in touch with us at (847) 749-4340.